What Is Family Therapy?

 Dealing with Teenagers

 In some families, bickering between parents creates “triangulation” in the family system.
-Here, a child ends up forming an emotional alliance with one parent or the other.
-The child will start exhibiting his or her own emotional symptoms, acting out to distract the parents from their fighting.
-This can manifest itself into an eating disorder, for example, to cope with the internalized anxiety.
+Here, a child ends up forming an emotional alliance with one parent.
+They exhibit their own emotions by acting out to distract the parents from their fighting.
+This can manifest itself into an eating disorder, for example, to cope with internalized anxiety.
 In such instances, we would assign one therapist to work with the parents and another to the child for one-on-one help.
 Both therapists team up to ensure the entire family heals and reaches harmony.